jyunhan/accessment/asec_demo/README.md

 2. Can demonstration a bit of operation tricks.
 3. When the cache expired, the UI request still pass to WSAPI website, still meet quiz requirement.

+### need Redux??
+This quiz no need to handle status' side effect, and the objective can achieve by raect hook(s).
+Keep it simple, so no apply yet.

 ## TODO
 ### Code
 Currently, only fetch character & film data by SWAPI and connect through apollo.

 #### Backend
 [-] Complete rest 4 of categories APIs and their relation.
-[-] Migrate schema.graphql into ts format.
 [-] Do some unit test example.
-[-] Adopt TypeORM.
+[-] Migrate schema.graphql into ts format and adopt TypeORM.  .

 #### Frontend
-[-] Adopt useReducer hook to reduce useState amount [-] Display more user details in card.
+[-] Display more user details in card.
 [-] Beautify User Interface. (low priority)